docker/docs/engine/installation/linux/docker-ee/ubuntu.md

 **instead of this topic**.

 To install Docker Enterprise Edition (Docker EE), you need to know the Docker EE repository URL associated with your trial or subscription.
+These instructions work for Docker EE for Ubuntu and for Docker EE for Linux, which includes access to Docker EE for all Linux distributions.
 To get this information:

 - Go to [https://store.docker.com/my-content](https://store.docker.com/my-content).
 - Choose **Get Details** / **Setup Instructions** within the